 Starting from square one, she tapped into years of adolescent piano lessons, a love for subversive and painfully genuine songs, and began to ﬁnd her voice.
 Several awards later, including a Western Canadian Songwriting Award over fellow nominee Bryan Adams, she is ﬁrmly rooted in the Canadian music scene.

-In 2010, Keri was chosen to represent the province of Manitoba in CBC's Great Canadian Song Quest.
+In 2010, Keri was chosen to represent the province of Manitoba in CBC's Great Canadian Song Contest.

 Visit Keri's Vimeo Channel to watch video demo reels of her work.